Suzanna-Linn/slua/docs/moving-datatypes.md

 - We get a vector using <code class="language-slua">myVec = vector(50, 50, 0)</code>.
 - It's not possible to assign a value to a component.
 We need to create a new vector.
 - We can get a component from the return value of a function, not only from a variable.
+- Components are stored in 32 bits (same as LSL).

 <table><tr><td>
 <pre class="language-lsl"><code class="language-lsl">// vectors (LSL)